..

 SLAVIA PRAGUE

-SUISSE ROMANDE IX
+SUISSE ROMANDE XI

 LAUSANNE SPORT FC